jinal--shah/packer_includes/make/recipes/README.md

 ## validation

-Targets like check_vars or validate in product.in
+Targets like check_vars or validate in product.mak

 ## building